Bill Gates pulls out of India AI summit amid Epstein scrutiny

 The photo shoot produced an awkward moment when Mr Altman and Mr Amodei, chiefs of rival AI firms OpenAI and Anthropic, stood side by side on stage but did not hold hands like the rest.

-India’s first major AI summit has been marred by management lapses that have left attendees shocked and angry over what they described as a lack of planning by the Indian government.
+Despite the investment successes, India’s first major AI summit has been marred by organisational lapses that have left attendees shocked and angry over what they described as a lack of planning by the Indian government.

 Chaos and traffic snarls

 The summit exhibition halls were shut to the public on Feb 19 in a surprise move that led to more anger among participating companies that had put up stalls and pavilions.
+The venue compound was largely deserted after three days of large crowds at the event.

-On Feb 18, Indian university Galgotias was asked to vacate its stall after a staff member presented a commercially available robotic dog made in China as its own creation, sparking a public uproar.
+Indian university Galgotias was asked to vacate its stall after a staff member presented a commercially available robotic dog made in China as its own creation, sparking a public uproar.

-Police shut roads to give preference to VIP movement at the summit, creating chaos in the city of 20 million people.
+Police repeatedly shut roads to give preference to VIP movement at the summit, creating chaos in the city of 20 million people.

 See more on